janaagaard75/framework-investigations/react-redux-todos/README.md

 Always define a variable containing the value being returned from a function, because that makes it easier to step debug the code.

+Using TypeScript's readonly for the Redux store, so no need for Immutable or similar library.

 # TODOs

 * Make test runner watcher work.